Report: UK poison suspect is doctor for Russian intelligence

-LONDON (AP) - The investigative group Bellingcat is reporting that one of the two suspects in the poisoning of an ex-spy in England is a doctor who works for Russian military intelligence.
+LONDON (AP) - One of the two suspects in the poisoning of an ex-spy in England is a doctor who works for Russian military intelligence and traveled to Britain under an alias, investigative group Bellingcat reported Monday.

-Bellingcat said on its website Monday that the man British authorities identified as Alexander Petrov is actually Alexander Mishkin, a trained doctor working for the Russian military intelligence unit known as GRU.
+Bellingcat said on its website that the man British authorities identified as Alexander Petrov is actually Alexander Mishkin, a doctor working for the Russian military intelligence unit known as GRU.

-The website claims Mishkin traveled from Russia to Salisbury, England, using Alexander Petrov as an alias.
-British officials said when they brought charges in the March nerve agent attack on Sergei Skripal and his daughter that they believed Petrov was an assumed name.
+British officials said when they charged two Russians last month in the March nerve agent attack on Sergei Skripal and his daughter that they believed Petrov was an assumed name.

-Bellingcat reported last month that the other suspect also traveled under an alias and was a decorated military agent named Anatoliy Chepiga.
+The other suspect also traveled to Salisbury, England, under an alias - Ruslan Boshirov. - but is a decorated Russian agent named Anatoliy Chepiga, Bellingcat reported last month.

+The group said it would provide forensic evidence and other information it used to conclude Petrov was Mishkin on Tuesday.
+There was no immediate comment on the Bellingcat report by either the Russian or British governments.

+The poisoning of Skripal, a former Russian agent who was convicted of spying for Britain, became a major international incident.
+British authorities said the former spy and his daughter, Yulia, were sickened by a Soviet-made nerve agent.

 Copyright © 2018 The Washington Times, LLC.